Anchorage, Alaska Wedding Guide

 Here you can find everything from sample wedding ceremony scripts, to brainstorming prompts, tips for preparation, and more.

-In Anchorage, once you have performed the ceremony and signed the marriage license, you have successfully performed all of your functions as the wedding officiant.
-The couple will take care of the rest.
+Once that's done, you've successfully performed all of your functions as the wedding officiant.
 So, take the rest of the day off and head down to Anchorage Brewing Company.
 You’ve earned it!

 For The